ctxhou/color_json/README.md

 ## Issue

-This gem has many needs for imporvement.
+This gem now only support `scss`.
+It has many needs for imporvement.

 Feel free to fork it and pull request.